Awesome Possum... Kicks Dr. Machino's Butt: Reception

-GamePro praised the sound and speed, though they were somewhat critical on the graphics.
+GamePro praised the sound and speed, though they were somewhat critical of the graphics.
 Electronic Games, however, gave the game 93% and remarked "There are very few games that can produce this level of headbanging thrills."
 Brazilian magazine Ação Games gave the game an orange picture (the third level rating) for graphics, challenge, and fun; and a pink picture (the fourth and top level rating) for sound.

 Hardcore Gamer, in a 2006 feature, condemned Awesome Possum: "There are bad games.
 There are terrible games.
 There are games so heinously appalling and horrendous that you want to gauge your eyes out with a spork after a few minutes of playtime.
-However, Tengen's Awesome Possum: Kicks Dr. Machino's Butt trumps them all with its crappy gameplay, muddy graphics, screeching music, warbled sound effects, and preachy sound effects."
+However, Tengen's Awesome Possum: Kicks Dr. Machino's Butt trumps them all with its crappy gameplay, muddy graphics, screeching music, warbled sound effects, and preachy premise."
 He was heavily irritated by the "annoying and narcissistic" personality of the title character, particularly his "screechy wisecracks" and his constant reminding of how "awesome" and "cool" he is.
 His other criticisms included the "horrific" title theme and the poor controls.